 Are you an Amazon Prime member?
 If so, did you know that your account comes with more than free shipping?

-3. Audible Channels
+3. Audible Plus

 These are free public domain audiobooks read by volunteers from around the world.
 Because the narrators are volunteers, the narration of some books is better than others, but that doesn’t mean you can’t find some wonderful books on here.
 Sometimes it just takes a little nosing around.

-If you find a book you like and you have a choice of narrators, do a quick internet search, and you’re almost guaranteed to come across reviews discussing the different narrators.
+If you find a book you like and have a choice of narrators, do a quick internet search, and you’re almost guaranteed to come across reviews discussing the different narrators.
 People are passionate about their favorite narrators!

 Related: Learn a Foreign Language for Less